 Place the strips (10-12) in an envelope.
 The same statements can be repeated in the other envelopes.

-Form teams of 2 to 3 people.
+Form teams of two to three people.

 Distribute an envelope to each team.
 In turn, each student chooses a strip, and places it in view of everyone.
 Individually, the student chooses the statement that represents the best discount.
 Then, as a team, they justify their choice with calculations or by explaining their reasoning.
 Students who choose the correct statement receive a point.